Healthy, Happy Fat Loss for Women: Beyond Fad Diets and Quick Fixes

 4. Let's Talk About Food

 We saved food for last because we spent so much time talking about how diets don't work.
-Changing the way you eat is hard, no matter what your favorite keto blogger says.
+Changing the way you eat is hard, no matter what your favourite keto blogger says.
 Placing restrictions on whole foods groups (like keto) or eliminating a meal or two (like with intermittent fasting) might be popular fads right now, but they're not necessarily sustainable (or advisable) for a long-term lifestyle change.

 What's important is that you eat high-quality foods that make you feel good (and full!).
 And to take it a step further, don't beat yourself up when you choose to indulge in something outside of your ideal meal plan.